What to Know About Empty Calories

 “Since ’empty calories’ is somewhat subjective,” says Maguire.
 “I wouldn’t call certain types of pizza empty calories as there could be some — emphasis on some — nutritional value.
 A thin, whole-grain, or cauliflower crust or pizza with a little cheese and lots of veggies and lean protein could provide some nutritional benefits.”

 Muhlstein adds that “not all empty calories are the same.
 Both pizzas and sodas are empty calories.
 The soda is straight sugar, and the pizza has some valuable nutrients like protein or calcium.
 Despite the nuances, empty calories aren’t outdated.
-We live in a pretty unhealthy society, and this is a useful concept to teach people about making healthier food choices.”
+We live in a pretty unhealthy society, and this is a useful dietary concept to teach people about making healthier food choices.”

 Can Empty Calories Have a Role in Our Diet?